smallsco/mojave/README.md

 * Only 10 snakes are supported at a time (the official arena supports up to 12).
 * No support for scoring (2016 arena only)
 * No support for tiebreakers (2016 arena only - the game can end in a draw if the last two snakes are the same length and have a head-on-head collision, or if they starve or hit a wall on the same turn)
+* The /end endpoint call is not made to 2016 API snakes at game end.
 * No rewind functionality.
 * Probably other inconsistencies...